 The longer you have had Watts, the more data the app has, so over time it’s also easier for the app to predict a more accurate budget.
 However, it is important to mention that Watts does not know your electricity or heating price, and therefore you cannot 100% compare your bills from your energy supplier with the figures that Watts shows.

-Your electricity price is made up of several items, and that’s something we don’t think you should have to worry about.
-So we’ve made it easy for you.
+Your electricity price is made up of several items, and we think you should stop thinking about that.
+So we've made it easy for you.
 On our graph of electricity prices for electricity from Watts, you can see the total price per kWh per hour.
-That is, the price includes the base electricity price, the delivery price to your local electricity grid company and taxes to the state.
+That is, the price includes the spot price without surcharges, the cost of transmission to your local electricity company and charges to the state.

 You can benefit from moving your consumption to the hours when the electricity is cheapest and perhaps even greenest for the given day.